 Try to play more with your cat, or get him a teammate to play with.
-Sometimes two cats can keep each other company, and they can play with each other.
+Sometimes two cats can keep each other company and play with each other.

 HOW TO PREVENT CATS FROM EATING THEIR FUR?

-Cats will still ingest some of their furs when grooming themselves, but it is possible to prevent excessive fur ingestions following some simple preventive methods.
+Cats will still ingest some of their furs when grooming themselves, but it is possible to prevent excessive fur ingestion by following some simple preventive methods.
 Here is what one can do:

 - Vacuum clean often to remove cats’ fur around the house.
-If cats do not run into their fur on the floor or other surfaces, there are fewer chances for them to eat it.
+If cats do not run into their fur on the floor or other surfaces, they are less likely to eat it.

 - Bring him to the vet if you see that your cat is obsessed with eating fur or any other object.

-- Provide engaging toys for your cat to play, release stress, and have some fun.
+- Provide engaging toys for your cat to play with, release stress, and have some fun.

 - Play with your cat and give him attention.
 Cats need attention.
 Even if they seem uninterested bout getting it, they want it.
-If you ignore them, leave them too much alone, cats can become stressed and develop an unvoted behavior.
-Try to play with your cat every day a bit.
+If you ignore them or leave them too alone, cats can become stressed and develop unwanted behavior.
+So try to play with your cat a bit every day.